KataChannel/tazagroup/QUICK-START.md

 This single command will:
 1. ✅ Generate SSH keys
 2. ✅ Deploy keys to your server (password prompt)
-3. ✅ Install and configure KataCore
+3. ✅ Install and configure Katadev
 4. ✅ Show access URLs
 5. ✅ Set up password-less SSH for future use